 I began breathing from my belly and not my chest.

 I stopped answering emails, working, and spending way too much time on social media on the weekends.

 I started getting into bed by 10PM and turning off my computer by 8PM.

-MUCH, MUCH More to come on all this in the next few weeks….but for now, we’re movin’ onto the recipe, folks.
+MUCH, MUCH more to come on all this in the next few weeks… but for now, we’re movin’ onto this buddha bowl, folks.

 How have you slowed down lately?

 Try to buy everything you need for this buddha bowl organic.
 Here’s why: The Benefits of Eating Organic.

 - 2 lbs. sweet potatoes peeled and cut into 1 inch cubes